olin-electric-motorsports/AdvancedResearch/hardware_in_the_loop/software/README.md

 3. (Optional) If you want to setup a virtual envrionment for this project (I reccomend it), now is the time.
 If you don't know how to do this, read [here](https://realpython.com/intro-to-pyenv/)

-4. Use pip to install the project and its dependencies on your computer
+4. Use pip to install the project and its dependencies on your computer.
+If you usually use `pip3` to invoke pip, use that instead; as long as the actual version of pip is >3.6.0, you should be fine.

     `$ pip install -e .`